Honorary Professor Saleem Ali

 Professor Ali's primary research interests have been in the causes and consequences of environmental conflicts in the research sector, and the process of using ecological factors to promote peace.

-As an environmental planner, Professor Ali has focused his research on how technical scientific information can be used to more effectively deliver development outcomes.
+As an environmental planner, Professor Saleem Ali has focused his research on how technical scientific information can be used to more effectively deliver development outcomes.
 He uses a wide range of qualitative and quantitative methods in his research.
 Ultimately his research aims to understand the causes of conflict and the role such conflicts can play in mitigating or exacerbating development disparities.
-In addition he studies governance systems that can delivery peace dividends at both the local and international level.
+In addition Saleem studies governance systems that can deliver peace dividends at both the local and international level.
 As a professional mediator, his research is geared towards highly applied problem-solving outcomes.
 However, outcome variables in his research are considered from a systems perspective and his research also intersects with industrial ecology and circular economy paradigms.

-He is a member of the IUCN World Commission on Protected Areas and serves on the board of governors of the non-profit environmental organization LEAD-Pakistan.
+Saleem is a member of the IUCN World Commission on Protected Areas and serves on the board of governors of the non-profit environmental organization LEAD-Pakistan.
 He is also a se-ries coeditor for the University of Chicago Press on Environ-mental Science, Law and Policy.
-He received his doctorate in Environmental Planning from MIT, a Master’s degree in Environmental Studies from Yale University and Bachelor’s degree in Chemistry from Tufts University (summa cum laude).
+Saleem received his doctorate in Environmental Planning from MIT, a Master’s degree in Environmental Studies from Yale University and Bachelor’s degree in Chemistry from Tufts University (summa cum laude).

 Key Publications